-Whistleblower complaint on Ukraine call has been declassified, GOP lawmaker says
+Whistleblower complaint has been declassified and contains no 'surprises,' GOP lawmaker says

 Responding to Trump's statements, Murphy said that "in the meeting Republican Senator Ron Johnson and I had with President Zelensky three weeks ago, I made it clear to him that Ukraine should not become involved in the 2020 election and that his government should communicate with the State Department, not the president's campaign.
 I still believe this to be true."

+Trump's comments came shortly after he wrapped up a joint media appearance with Zelensky -- who flatly told reporters that he did not feel "pushed" to investigate Joe Biden.

+“We had a great phone call,” Zelensky said earlier, as he sat across from Trump.
+“It was normal.”

-But in colorful language, Trump told reporters that the evidence clearly showed Democrats were disingenuously attacking him for political gain.
+In colorful language, Trump told reporters that the evidence clearly showed Democrats were disingenuously attacking him for political gain.

-"We have the greatest economy we've ever had," The president said.
+"We have the greatest economy we've ever had," the president said.
 "When you see little [House Intelligence Committee Chair] Adam Schiff go out and lie and lie and stand at the mic, smart guy by the way. ...
 Then he goes into a room with [House Judiciary Committee Chair Jerry] Nadler, and they must laugh their asses off."

 Not all Democrats in the House have been on board with impeachment.
 2020 presidential candidate Rep. Tulsi Gabbard, D-Hawaii, said Wednesday that the Ukraine transcript did not present a "compelling" reason to impeach the president.